harshpatel5404/MeeshoReconcile3/VERCEL_DEPLOYMENT_GUIDE.md

 ---

-**🎊 Congratulations!** Your MeeshoReconcile application is now live on Vercel with modern UI, Google authentication, and comprehensive functionality!
+**🎊 Congratulations!** Your ReconMe application is now live on Vercel with modern UI, Google authentication, and comprehensive functionality!

 **Live URL**: `https://your-project-name.vercel.app`